einar-saukas/ZX2/README.md

 # ZX2

-**ZX2** is a minimalist version of [ZX0](https://github.com/einar-saukas/ZX0) and [ZX1](https://github.com/einar-saukas/ZX1).
+**ZX2** is a minimalist version of [ZX1](https://github.com/einar-saukas/ZX1).
 It's intended to help compressing programs and data blocks so small that saving a few bytes in the decompressor itself can make a difference (for instance to create 1Kb demos).

 ## Usage